kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->

+Integration tests cover feature gate disablement and enablement.

+Manual tests to cover upgrade->downgrade->upgrade:
+1. Deploy k8s 1.33
+2. create impersonate permissions for user bob and verify impersonation
+3. Upgrade to 1.34 and enable the `ConstrainedImpersonation` featuregate.
+4. Verify impersonation of user bob.
+5. create permission for constrained impersonation for user alice and verify impersonation
+6. Downgrade to 1.33.
+Verify impersonation for user bob and alice.
+Alice would not be able to impersonate while bob is able to.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?